gouwsxander/bash-style-guide/README.md

 ```

 This will read the file in a streaming fashion, not pulling it all into memory,
-and will break on colons extracting the first field and discarding (storing as
+and will break on colons, extracting the first field and discarding (storing as
 the variable `_`) the rest - using nothing but bash builtin commands.

 - [YSAP038](https://ysap.sh/v/38/)